Attic Storage

 Attic shelves

-The shelves themselves will need 2”x 4” supports, long enough to go between that vertical support and the truss.
-How long it will actually be and how far it reaches back to the edge of the attic will depend a lot on the size of the attic and the style of trusses which are installed.
+The shelves themselves will need 2”x 4” supports long enough to go between that vertical support and the truss.
+How long it will actually be and how far it reaches back to the edge of the attic will depend a lot on the size of the attic and the style of trusses installed.
 Ideally, it is easier to fit the shelves to the existing truss web, especially since most of what will be stored in the attic will be lightweight.

 Storing Clothing in the Attic

 In this case, those options don’t work well.
-There is no end of the closet for the cups to be mounted to and with trusses in place; it may be difficult to find room for the standard closet shelf and rod brackets, as shown below.
+There is no end of the closet for the cups to be mounted to, and with trusses in place, it may be difficult to find room for the standard closet shelf and rod brackets, as shown below.

 closet rod bracket, hole